ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 <img src="CryptoResearchPaper_files/figure-html/ggplot_geom_point-1.png" width="672" />

-The most expensive cryptocurrency being shown, "YFI" in this case, makes it difficult to take a look at any of the other ones.
+The most expensive cryptocurrency being shown, "BTC" in this case, makes it difficult to take a look at any of the other ones.
 Let's try *zooming-in* on a single one by using the same code but making an adjustment to the [**data**]{style="color: blue;"} parameter to only show data for the cryptocurrency with the symbol **ETH**.

 Let's filter the data down to the *ETH* cryptocurrency only and make the new dataset [**eth_data**]{style="color: blue;"}: